Bryan Danielson

 Danielson again signed with WWE in 2009, but was fired after an incident in 2010.
 Upon his return three months later, he went on to win the WWE Championship four times, the World Heavyweight Championship once, and the WWE United States Championship and WWE Intercontinental Championship once each.
 He also won the WWE Tag Team Championship (as part of Team Hell No with Kane) and the SmackDown Tag Team Championship (with Erick Rowan), becoming the 26th WWE Triple Crown Champion and the 15th WWE Grand Slam Champion.
-He also won the 2011 Money in the Bank ladder match and the "Superstar of the Year" award at the 2013 Slammy Awards, and headlined several major WWE events, including WWE's flagship event, WrestleMania, twice (30 and 37 – Night 2).
+He also won the 2011 SmackDown Money in the Bank ladder match and the "Superstar of the Year" award at the 2013 Slammy Awards, and headlined several major WWE events, including WWE's flagship event, WrestleMania, twice (30 and 37 – Night 2).

 Danielson initially retired from professional wrestling in 2016 due to injuries arising from multiple concussions, which led to seizures and a brain lesion.
 He then took on a non-wrestling role for WWE as the on-screen general manager of SmackDown and remained in the role until 2018, when he was unexpectedly cleared by doctors to return to in-ring competition.
 His WWE contract expired in May 2021, and he made his AEW debut four months later.
 Since joining AEW, he has headlined several AEW pay-per-view events and won the men's 2024 Owen Hart Cup.
 He defeated Swerve Strickland to become the AEW World Champion at All In 2024, his first championship in the promotion.
 At WrestleDream 2024, Danielson lost the AEW World Championship to Jon Moxley in what was billed as the final match of his full-time professional wrestling career.

 Early life

 Bryan Lloyd Danielson was born in Aberdeen, Washington, on May 22, 1981, the son of therapist Darlene and lumberjack Donald "Buddy" Danielson.
 His mother was pregnant with him for over 10 months.
 He has an older sister named Billie Sue.
 His father's job moved the family to Vernal, Utah, then to Albany, Oregon, before they returned to Aberdeen.
 His parents divorced over his father's alcoholism when Danielson was a child, though they remained on good terms.

 During his childhood, Danielson was shown a professional wrestling magazine by a friend, and has been a fan of wrestling ever since.
 He considered himself shy and antisocial as a child and teenager, but still competed in sports such as football and track and field.
 To help his mother support the family after his parents' divorce, he and his sister both delivered newspapers as children, and later worked at McDonald's as teenagers.
 For a brief time in high school, he lived with his father in Castle Rock, Washington.